bhechinger/deepthought/README.md

 This is a bit of ansible to setup my linux desktop.
 This has come in very useful every time I needed to rebuild my machine (which for reasons I have had to several times over the last couple years).

+This is mostly meant to be guidance for your own setup.
+A lot of this is very specific to what I need/do.

 `setup.sh` can be used to bootstrap a freshly installed machine.
 `doit` is what's used for just running ansible for changes.